-Normal-Tension Glaucoma is a condition where IOP remains normal, but vision loss occurs.
-This condition is not well understood, but progression can be slowed by lowering IOP.
+Normal-Tension Glaucoma is a condition where eye pressure remains normal, but vision loss occurs.
+This condition is not well understood, but progression can be slowed by lowering pressure.

-Childhood Glaucoma may start in infancy and may be cause by heredity.
+Childhood glaucoma may start during infancy and may be hereditary.
 Signs of Childhood Glaucoma may include clouding of the cornea (the clear part of the eye), eye enlargement, and tearing.

-Routine eye exams typically involve a glaucoma test, involving a puff of air to determine the IOP.
+Routine eye exams typically involve a thorough evaluation of the eye including a pressure check and examination of the nerve to rule out possible glaucoma.
 Early detection of glaucoma is critical to better treatment outcomes.
-The doctors of Magruder Eye Center recommend bi-yearly testing, especially for those over the age of 50.
+The doctors of Magruder Eye Center recommend yearly examinations, especially for those over the age of 50.

-Prescription medications are often used to help patients control IOP.
-Medical management of glaucoma is under care of your eye doctor who will prescribe the medication and closely monitor effectiveness.
+Prescription medications are often used to help patients control the pressure of the eye to prevent further nerve damage.
+Medical management of glaucoma is under the care of your eye doctor who will prescribe the medication and closely monitor effectiveness.

 Cypass® Macro Stent

 Cypass is a tiny implant for cataract patients that has helped thousands of people with glaucoma successfully manage their intraocular pressure.
-The device is surgically implanted during cataract surgery and re-opens drainage so IOP stays at normal levels.
-For patients who have been managing IOL with medication, Cypass eliminates this need and provides a consistent way to manage glaucoma.
+The device is surgically implanted during cataract surgery and re-opens drainage so eye pressure stays at normal levels.
+For patients who have been managing pressure with medication, Cypass eliminates this need and provides a consistent way to manage glaucoma.

 SLT (Selective Laser Trabeculoplasty)

-This is a simple laser treatment that uses your body’s own healing response to improve fluid flow and relieve pressure.
-SLT uses a laser to target cells containing melanin, a natural pigment.
+A simple laser treatment that uses your body’s own healing response to improve fluid flow and relieve pressure.
 SLT uses an advanced laser system to target only specific cells of the eye—those containing melanin, a natural pigment.
 This causes a regenerative response that improves fluid outflow and naturally relieves pressure.
 Only cells that need to be targeted are affected.
 Other tissues are intact.
 The procedure only takes a few minutes.